MorpheApp/morphe-documentation/docs/morphe-resources/questions.md

 ## 24. I found a random website that offers YouTube APK's patched with Morphe.
 Are those safe to use?

-What you found is a "pre-patched" apk that was patched by someone else.
+What you found is a "pre-patched" apk patched by someone else.

 Since there's no way to know if the APK was maliciously altered by someone else, for the safety of your device and your online accounts **you should not use pre-patched APKs**.